Healthy Rainbow Salad Recipe

 Here are some other options you can try for variety:

-Rainbow salad ingredients and a good dressing shine on there own but here are some tips to take your rainbow salad creation to the next level.
+Rainbow salad ingredients and a good dressing shine on their own but here are some tips to take your rainbow salad to the next level.

-- Use fresh herbs.
-Finely chopped fresh herbs like parsley, cilantro, basil and mint not only add extra nutrients but more freshness and depth of flavour.
+• Use fresh herbs.
+Finely chopped fresh herbs like parsley, cilantro, basil and mint add extra nutrients and more freshness and depth of flavour.

 Fruit is an easy way to add sweetness, contrast, and extra nutrients.
 Good options to try: